 MAOIs were one of the most commonly prescribed antidepressants before SSRIs and SNRIs were introduced to the market, and they offered fewer side effects.
-MAOIs works by restricting the action of monoamine oxidase, which is responsible for breaking down neurotransmitters like serotonin.
+MAOIs work by restricting the action of monoamine oxidase, which is responsible for breaking down neurotransmitters like serotonin.
 As a result, more serotonin is available in the brain to stabilize mood.

 Common MAOIs include:

-MAOIs are no longer the first line of antidepressant use because they are known to interact poorly with certain foods and medications, including alcohol, in ways that can produce a dangerously high blood pressure.
+MAOIs are no longer the first line of antidepressant use because they are known to interact poorly with certain foods and medications, including alcohol, in ways that can produce dangerously high blood pressure.